My First Baby Doc Appointment While Expecting

 What’s Next:

-So, how does the person you’re seeing make sure your preferences matter when talking about tests during this time?
+How does your provider make sure your preferences are considered when discussing tests at this time?

 Your doc totally gets that it’s your call.
 They’ll lay out each prenatal test, what it’s for, and what might come out of it.
 Your choices, beliefs, and how comfy you feel steer the ship in deciding which tests jive with your vibe and situation best.